MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 If you can't meet all the requirements in the table because they are prohibited by your organization policies, see the next section for alternatives.

-If all the requirements are met, go straight to the [configuration section](#configure-the-scanner-in-the-azure-portal).
+If all the requirements are met, go straight to [configuring the scanner section](#configure-the-scanner-in-the-azure-portal).

 ### Deploying the scanner with alternative configurations